Flowette: Flow Matching with Graphette Priors for Graph Generation: Structure Preserving Flows

-\emph{Atom-type Marginal Matching.} To prevent global drift in node-type composition (e.g., overproduction of common atoms), we align the predicted atom-type marginal distribution with that of the target graph at the endpoint:

-Unlike per-node classification losses, this term is permutation-invariant and operates purely at the graph level, enforcing global semantic consistency of the node-type composition.
-As a result, it complements endpoint reconstruction and improves overall chemical validity.
+\paragraph{Chemistry-aware Regularization.} To promote chemically valid molecular graphs, we incorporate two lightweight regularization terms applied at the predicted endpoint.
+First, a \emph{soft valence constraint} ($\mathcal{L}_{\mathrm{val}}$) penalizes violations of atom valence limits by discouraging over-bonding in a fully differentiable manner.
+Second, an \emph{atom-type marginal matching} ($\mathcal{L}_{\mathrm{atom}}$) term aligns the global distribution of predicted atom types with that of the target graph, preventing drift in node-type composition.
+Full formulations are provided in Appendix ~\ref{sec:chem_regularisation}.

 \paragraph{Theoretical Properties of the Learning Objective} In \autoref{thm:endpoint_consistency} we show that, under the rectified parameterization, jointly minimizing $\mathcal{L}_{\mathrm{vel}}$ and $\mathcal{L}_{\mathrm{end}}$ to zero forces $v_\theta$ to recover the ideal constant transport field and guarantees exact end-point reconstruction under Euler integration.
 Then in \autoref{thm:stability_app} we quantify how deviations from the ideal velocity field and finite step size jointly affect the endpoint error under Euler integration.
-For the computational complexity these aforementioned components, see \autoref{sec:complexity}.
+For the computational complexity of these components, see Appendix~\ref{sec:complexity}, and for runtime analysis, see Appendix~\ref{sec:runtime_analysis}.